jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

  1. the SHA-1 hash of the code block that was executed
  2. a set of outputs produced by the code blocks
- 3. a SHA-1 hash for the output
+ 3. a SHA-1 hash for each output

-The SHA-1 hash makes it possible to verify consistency with the underlying layer-1 document, and to detect modifications to the execution records by other tools.
+The SHA-1 hashes make it possible to verify consistency with the underlying layer-1 document, and to detect modifications to the execution records by other tools.

 In the set of outputs, each output item contains:

  1. a label defining the output type
  2. the output data, conforming to a data model specific to the output type

 Note: this section must be complemented with data models for the standard output types.
-Overall, outputs are handled very much like in the current notebook format.
+Overall, outputs can be handled very much like in the current notebook format.

 #### Layer 3